The pros and cons of DIY graphic design services

 No time to DIY your graphic design?

-Bragg Media offers scalable graphic design subscriptions that range from $250 to $2,000 per month.
+Bragg Media offers graphic design subscriptions starting at $350 per month for unlimited deisgn.
 These subscriptions require bank draft authorization and will be set up as automatic withdrawals from your account once a month.
 To cancel, simply let us know at least seven days prior to the next charge.
 Fill out the form to get started.

 About this Blogger: Heather Bragg